HRItdy/VLA_Replication/README.md

 ![Screenshot from 2025-05-24 14-27-57](https://github.com/user-attachments/assets/ad8eedb2-1614-470c-9792-650f9b1aece3)

 3. We provide a script to convert .zarr dataset to h5py dataset: `diffusion_policy/diffusion_policy/real_world/dataset_conversion.py`.

+4. This code uses yaml to recursively define the task.
+Please change yaml in task to aligh it with your own dataset, and policy relevant yaml to define the policy to call.

+5. We provide `visualizer.py` to visualize the video in the converted dataset, help users to identify whether the converted dataset is consistant with the original one.
 ## Action Chunking Transformer
 https://github.com/Shaka-Labs/ACT
 1. First align the dimension of `state_dim` of vae and the training dataet.